Skip to Main Content

 What broadcast standards do you support?

-We support all major broadcast standards including HD and UHD formats, PAL and NTSC frame rates, and compliance with specifications from networks worldwide.
-Our team stays current with evolving broadcast requirements including HDR standards and immersive audio formats.
+Here is the breakdown.
+We support all major broadcast standards including HD and UHD formats, PAL and NTSC frame rates, and compliance with specs from networks worldwide.
+Our team stays today's with evolving broadcast needs including HDR standards and immersive audio formats.

 How do you ensure first-pass QC acceptance?

-We use automated QC systems combined with manual review to verify every technical parameter before delivery.
-Our comprehensive checks cover video levels, audio loudness, safe areas, metadata, and format compliance.
-We provide detailed QC reports with every delivery.
+Here is what that looks like on the ground.
+We use automated QC systems combined with manual review to check each tech parameter before delivery.
+Our full checks cover video levels, audio loudness, safe areas, metadata, and format compliance.
+We give detailed QC reports with each delivery.

 Can you handle tight broadcast deadlines?

-Yes, we understand the demanding nature of broadcast schedules.
-Our facilities operate extended hours when needed, and our efficient workflows enable rapid turnaround without compromising quality.
+Here is how the picture comes together.
+Yes, we know the demanding nature of broadcast schedules.
+Our facilities operate extended hours when needed.
+Our efficient workflows enable rapid turnaround without compromising quality.
 We'll work with your schedule to meet even the tightest air dates.

 Do you support international broadcast delivery?

-Absolutely.
-We regularly deliver to networks across Mexico, North America, Asia, and other territories.
-We're familiar with region-specific requirements including local loudness standards, captioning formats, and regulatory compliance for different markets.
+Fully.
+We often deliver to networks across Mexico, North America, Asia, and other areas.
+We're familiar with region-specific needs including local loudness standards, captioning formats, and regulatory compliance for different markets.

 Productions in Mexico that need this often pair it with Archival & Preservation Services, Digital Cinema Package (DCP), and Format Conversion & Encoding Services for full coverage.
 Most projects also draw on Audio Restoration and Online Conform & QC Services.